open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

     - Specifying just socket directory

         ```javascript
-        "Endpoint":"/EIS/sockets"
+        "Endpoint":"/EII/sockets"
         ```

     - Specifying socket directory and socket file

         ```javascript
         "Endpoint":{
-            "SocketDir" : "/EIS/sockets",
+            "SocketDir" : "/EII/sockets",
             "SocketFile": "socketfile"
         }

         or

-        "Endpoint":"/EIS/sockets, socketfile"
+        "Endpoint":"/EII/sockets, socketfile"
         ```

 ## Running Examples

 The ConfigMgr library also supports Cpp APIs and Python & Go bindings.
-These APIs/bindings can be used in Cpp and Python/Go services in the EIS stack to fetch required config/interfaces/msgbus config.
+These APIs/bindings can be used in Cpp and Python/Go services in the EII stack to fetch required config/interfaces/msgbus config.

 Examples will only be compiled if the `WITH_EXAMPLES=ON` option is specified while running CMake.
 Please refer [Examples installation](###-install-configMgr-with-examples,-test-suits-and-debug-build-enabled.)